 WEKU is owned and operated by Eastern Kentucky University.
 As a university department, we are governed by the Eastern Kentucky University Board of Regents.
 Meetings are held quarterly on the EKU campus in Richmond, KY.

-Date and specific location of quarterly meetings and scheduled executive sessions are below:
+The date and specific location of quarterly meetings and any scheduled executive sessions are below:

 - August 16, 2023 @ 9:00 a.m. | 521 Lancaster Ave.

 - November 15, 2023 @ 9:00 a.m. | 521 Lancaster Ave.

 Dates, times, and locations of stated meetings of the Eastern Kentucky University Board of Regents are included in the public notice of meetings as prescribed by Kentucky’s Open Meetings Act which permits Regents to discuss certain subjects in a closed or executive meeting if notice is given in the regular meeting of the general nature of the business to be discussed, and the agency cites the specific exemption authorizing the closed session.
 A closed session may be held only after a motion is made and carried in open session, and no final action may be taken in closed session.
-More information on closed session requirements is on pgs.
+More information on closed session requirements is on pages.
 22-23 of Kentucky’s Open Meetings Act.

 Such public notices of stated meetings, agendas, prior minutes and executive sessions are available at the EKU Board of Regents website.

 The Office of University General Counsel is responsible for public notices of board meetings, executive sessions and closed meetings notices and documentation.